Good afternoon. Leela Bruce here. It's been a while since I beat the crap out of a dead white guy, so I'm looking forward to today.

 You may have heard a few things about Fitzgerald if you take an interest in that sort of thing.
 You might know he was born in the last few years of the 19th century, and did most of his well-known writing in the 20's.
 You may know about his friendship with Hemingway, about his raging alcoholism, about the fact that his wife was named after the eighteenth best selling video game franchise of all time (Zelda--we're glad she wasn't named Thetrisa).
 You may know he lived opulently in the French Riviera with other expatriats in a very romantiziced "writerly life" that still leads to misconceptions about writing to this day.
 These are the stories that are popular.

 But here's what you maybe didn't know about Fitzy.
 This man was the biggest sellout ever to walk the purple mountains majesty.
 Take that you money-hating Humanities professors who think commercialism is a dirty word!
-Fitzgerald was the literary equivalent of a two dollar Bangkok hooker.
+Fitzgerald was the literary equivalent of a politician owned by the NRA.
 This guy couldn't convince Zelda he was worth taking a chance on until he sold This Side of Paradise (which did quite well for the day.)
 Then he goes back to her.
 If someone told me they couldn't get with me because I didn't have enough money, what I would do is peel out in their front lawn, race over to my nearest place of worship, and thank everything I think has any influence on such things that I found out before I was financially entwined.
 This guy finds out she's a gold digger and then COMES BACK WITH SOME GOLD.

 Are you starting to get the picture?
-Maybe not so much a guy you want to be taking advice from?
+Maybe not so much a guy you want to be taking advice from even though he was sort of the literary equivalent of a one-hit wonder?
 Even if you happened to be alive during the time.
 And you might be aware that there have been a few cultural and social changes since then as well.

 Let me help bring it into even more focus.
 He was expelled from St. Pauls for being a poor student.
 He dropped out of Princeton for being a poor student.
 He joined the army after WWI was pretty much over.
 He adopted the lifestyle of New York Celebrities, which was why he was always in financial straits.
 When his wife, Zelda, published a book about their lives together and being captured by a monster named Gannon, not only did Fitzy get the book changed, but he also made Zelda's psychiatrists promise that they wouldn't let her write anymore of "his material."
 (Men could pull that shit on their wives back then.)
 Just so I make sure that last part was crystal clear, he got proprietary about their relationship as being "his material."
 He also talks constantly about the quality of genius in a way that makes it startlingly apparent that he thinks he unequivocally is one.